-As you'd expect, having that one small speaker for sound means it's not as loud as the bigger Google Home.
+As you'd expect, having that one small speaker for sound means it's not as loud as the bigger Google Home or the newer Google Home Hub.
 It's also not the best quality sound.
 It's quite treble heavy and harsh, with very little bass at all.
 To the point where it's not even a good replacement for a small Bluetooth speaker.

 Voice detection performance is generally decent, too.
 When placed in one of the smaller rooms of the house, Mini seemed to have no trouble detecting the "hey Google" hot word.
 As with any smart assistant, it wasn't a 100 per cent success rate, but it understood our commands and responded far more frequently than not.